My Very Own Dog

 by Shannon McArthur

-Jake is my “prophesiedog”.
-He came years after I stopped expecting him, and when I most needed him but didn’t know it.
-His existence is clear evidence to me there is Something going on that I don’t know.
+Jake came years after I stopped expecting him, and when I needed him most but didn’t know it.
+His existence is clear evidence to me there is Something Going On that we don’t know.
 I find that very comforting, in this confusing world.
-Next time, he wants to share his story but first I’d like you to know why he is so important to me.
+Next post, he will share his story but first I’d like you to know why he is so important to me.

-When I was about 10, my brother and I became latch-key kids.
-We moved from our grandparents’ family home to join Mom in Calgary.
-She worked a day job and a night job and provided room and board for university students and was a loving mother all at the same time.
-While she was amazing, she could not make everything right for everyone.
-My brother had health issues – asthma was killing him.
-Mom came home from work one day and sat me down, told me the doctor had suggested she buy a dog to encourage his interest in living.
-She told me she didn’t have the money to buy the kind of dog we’d have to get, a non-allergenic dog, and so she had come to ask me to help.
+Mom came home from work one day and sat me down; told me the doctor had suggested she buy a dog to encourage his interest in living.
+She told me she didn’t have the money to get the right kind of dog, a non-allergenic dog, and so she had come to ask for my help.
 Would I open my new piggy bank to help buy a dog for my brother?
-It sounds like an easy decision to make, now, but I had never had money of my own and I had been kissing the nose of the big opalescent china pig with blossoms sprinkled over its’ back for months and, while I didn’t know what it was that I was going to buy, it was wonderful, I was sure.
-So I had to think about it, and asked for time; that night I made the decision.
+Perhaps it sounds to you like an easy decision to make, but I had never had money of my own and I had been kissing the nose of the beautiful big pig with blossoms sprinkled over its back for months and, while I had no idea what I was going to buy with it, whatever it was was surely wonderful.
+I had to consider the idea carefully, and I asked for time; that night I made the decision.